Paul-js-hub/fed-assignment1/README.md

 You can also see the video of the intended functionality.

 #### Spacing of the selected objects
+Please read the value for intended spacing from the input box with id: "spacing".
+The spacing will be the same for horizontal and vertical spacing.

 * Space objects horizontally
 * Space objects vertically